jrpool/testarido/README.md

 The need for multi-tool integration, and its costs, are discussed in [Accessibility Metatesting: Comparing Nine Testing Tools](https://arxiv.org/abs/2304.07591).

-Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.
+Testaro and Testarido differ in their strategies for conducting tests:
+- Testaro uses its Playwright dependency to launch and control web browsers, perform operations, conduct tests, and record results.
+Regardless of how the test was designed to interact with a web page, Testaro opens the page with Playwright and makes the required aspects of that Playwright page available to the test.
+- Testarido does not depend on Playwright.
+Testarido does whatever a test requires in order to make a web page available to that test.

-Testaro was designed to be a workstation-based agent, because many of the tests performed by Testaro simulate the use of a web browser on a workstation.
+Testaro was designed to be a workstation-based agent, because some of the tests performed by Testaro simulate the use of a web browser on a workstation.
 However, Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system.
-Results of installing it on servers have not yet been reported.
+Research on the deployment of Testaro in a server environment is under way.
+One of the findings is that Playwright throws errors if an application that has Testaro as a dependency is containerized before deployment.
+Because containerization is commonly a mandatory feature of deployment pipelines, this interaction can make Testaro useless as a server-hosted package even when it otherwise might perform correctly.
+Testarido is a response to this limitation.
+The intent of Testarido is to be similar to Testaro but to be server-deployable in a container.

+### How Testarido works

-Testaro accepts _jobs_, performs them, and returns _reports_.
+Testarido accepts _jobs_, performs them, and returns _reports_.

 Other software, located on the same or a different host, can make use of Testaro, performing functions such as:
 - Job preparation